udai-arneja/HLP-Project_Group2/README.md

 The SVG window is not focussed to receive key presses - electron does not therefore support them directly, and the `OnKeyPress`, `OnKeyDown` DOM attributes will now work.
 Instead you can use a subscription and define electron global shortcuts for the keys you need in (perhaps invisible) electron menus as in the skeleton code.

-### Mouse Interface

-All mouse interactions will be observed by sheet.
-Sheet will then analyse and propagate the relevant information to buswire and symbol.
-In this propagation, the zoom of the canvas will be included - enables symbol and buswire entity movements to be matched with sheet (and mouse) cursor movements.

-If this has performance degradation, listeners/other methods of mouse interactions will be considered.

 ### Zoom